-Since then, Nahté has sold more than two dozen stories, and even a poem or two, to various anthologies and e-zines.
+Since then, Nahté has sold more than three dozen stories, and even a poem or two, to various anthologies and e-zines.
 Two of his poems were also featured in the program book for the 2014 ConDFW literary convention.
 His story “Fiery Fairie Tempered” was awarded Honorable Mention (4th Quarter, 2017) in The Writers of the Future competition.

 The Undead Ate My Head

 The Undead Ate My Head (Yard Dog Press)